iLib-js/ilib-lint/README.md

                 "javascript-ilib"
             ]
         },
-        // check the translations from the translation vendor before
-        // we use them in our project
+    },
+    "paths": {
+        // use the "json" file type defined above "src/**/*.json": "json",
+        // define a file type on the fly
         "**/*.xliff": {
             "rules": {
                 "formatjs-plural-syntax": true,